-The Symfony project uses a third-party service which automatically runs tests for any submitted patch.
+The Symfony project uses a CI (Continuous Integration) service which automatically runs tests for any submitted patch.
 If the new code breaks any test, the pull request will show an error message with a link to the full error details.

 In any case, it's a good practice to run tests locally before submitting a patch for inclusion, to check that you have not broken anything.

 To run the Symfony test suite, install the external dependencies used during the tests, such as Doctrine, Twig and Monolog.
 To do so, install Composer and execute the following:

 Dependencies might fail to update and in this case Composer might need you to

 tell it what Symfony version you are working on.